These exemptions are applicable to all seizures not just in a bankruptcy or proposal context.

 Equity is the excess that the value of an asset has over any charges or encumbrances against that asset.

-For example, if you have a home worth $400,000 and there is a $392,000 secured debt against it (Mortgage, Real Estate Commission and property taxes) then the equity in the home is $8,000.
-In BC the exemption for a home in Greater Vancouver and Victoria = $12,000.
-In the rest of the province = $9,000 so in this example you are entitled to the equity of $8,000 and the unsecured creditors cannot take this.
+For example, if you have tools used in your trade or business worth $12,000 and there is a $3,000 secured debt against them then the equity in the tools is $9,000.
+In Newfoundland the exemption for tools used in your trade or business is $10,000 so in this example you are entitled to the equity of $9,000 and the unsecured creditors cannot take this.

 Food required by debtor and dependants during the next 12 months;

 Medical and dental aids required by debtor and dependants;